gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 *  Description: A Group_OSCORE_Input_Material object encoded as described in {{ssec-join-resp}} of this document.
 *  Reference: \[\[This document\]\] ({{ssec-join-resp}})

-## ACE Groupcomm Profile Registry {#ssec-iana-groupcomm-profile-registry}
+## ACE Groupcomm Profiles {#ssec-iana-groupcomm-profile-registry}

-IANA is asked to register the following entry to the "ACE Groupcomm Profile" Registry defined in {{Section 10.7 of I-D.ietf-ace-key-groupcomm}}.
+IANA is asked to register the following entry to the "ACE Groupcomm Profiles" Registry defined in {{Section 10.7 of I-D.ietf-ace-key-groupcomm}}.

 *  Name: coap_group_oscore_app
 *  Description: Application profile to provision keying material for participating in group communication protected with Group OSCORE as per {{I-D.ietf-core-oscore-groupcomm}}.
 *  CBOR Value: PROFILE_TBD
 *  Reference: \[\[This document\]\] ({{ssec-join-resp}})

-## OSCORE Security Context Parameters Registry {#ssec-iana-security-context-parameter-registry}
+## OSCORE Security Context Parameters {#ssec-iana-security-context-parameter-registry}

 IANA is asked to register the following entries in the "OSCORE Security Context Parameters" Registry defined in {{Section 9.4 of I-D.ietf-ace-oscore-profile}}.